 The hardware on the Z10 is a solid offering and consistent with the specifications of most high-end smartphones.

 If you’re asking if the Z10 will save BlackBerry, you’re assuming that the fate of BlackBerry rests on a single phone.
 There’s also a good chance you thought the Playbook was a failure.
 And you’d be wrong on both counts.
-Success is not measured by the battles won, it is measured by how much you tip the scales in your favour.
-Trends in smartphone platform marketshare are measured in years and it takes years to change the game.
+Success is not measured by the battles won, it is measured by how much you tip the scales in your favor.
+Trends in smartphone platform market share are measured in years and it takes years to change the game.
 It is rare for any closed platform to remain on top for very long.

 BlackBerry started failing on its phones ever since BlackBerry 5 smartphones years ago.
 Every older BlackBerry since then has missed the boat trying to improve a severely limited older platform, until the Z10.
 The BlackBerry Z10 is a huge step in the right direction after the PlayBook, which was basically designed as an app launcher for the new platform.
 I truly believe that BlackBerry has a winner with this smartphone in the long run.
 It won’t be the best selling-smartphone of the year, and it won’t be the most liked either.
 But its BlackBerry that has momentum to gain with BlackBerry 10.
 BlackBerry isn’t just back, they’re ahead of the game.